O'Sullivan (surname): History

 Ó Súilleabháin consists of ó (Old Irish úa) "grandchild, descendant", and the masculine genitive case of Súileabhán, viz.
 Súileabhán's grandchild/descendant.
 The female form in Modern Irish is Ní Shúileabhán; "ní" is the shortened form of iníon uí, iníon "daughter", uí, the genitive of ó "grandchild, descendant".

 The etymology of the given name is uncertain.
 In his book titled The Surnames of Ireland, genealogist Edward MacLysaght states that “while there is no doubt that the basic word is súil (eye) there is a disagreement as to the meaning of the last part of the name.”
 It is interpreted as súildubhán ⇄ “little dark-eyed one” by Woulfe in Sloinnte Gaedheal is Gall, from súil ⇄ "eye," dubh ⇄ "dark/black," and combined with the diminutive suffix -án.
 Other suggested etymologies include "one-eyed" and "hawk-eyed."

 The original bearer of the name, one Suilebhan mac Maolura, is recorded in legendary Irish genealogy as belonging to the 8th generation after Fíngen mac Áedo Duib, and placed in the 9th century.

 MacLysaght lists Mac Criomhthain (MacCrohan) and Mac Giolla Chuda (MacGillycuddy) as notable branches of the Súileabhánaigh in County Kerry.

 O'Sullivan is the regular anglicization of the Irish name.
 Less common spelling variants of the name include: Sullavan, Sullivant, Sillivant, Silliphant, and Sillifant.

 Some O'Sullivans in the midlands and south Ulster were originally (O) Sullahan (from Ó Súileacháin, probably from súileach, quick-eyed, according to MacLysaght).
 This surname has now almost entirely changed to Sullivan.

+Modern events

+On May 30, 2026, a gathering of 1,848 people with the surnames O'Sullivan and Sullivan in Castletownbere, County Cork, was certified by Guinness World Records as the largest recorded gathering of people sharing a surname.
+The previous record was held by the Gallagher name, set on 9 September 2007 in Letterkenny, County Donegal, Ireland, with 1,488 participants.